toz015/Multi-Layer-Kernel-Machine/README.md

 To obtain the results in Example 3, run `Additive (function) (distribution).ipynb` for additive models with `function` $\in$ {Trigonometric, sin-ration, mix} and `distribution` $\in$ {1 (uniform), 2 (multivariate normal)}.

-To obtain the results in Example 4, run `Example4.ipynb`.

-To obtain the results in Appendix, run codes in `Additional Examples`.
+To reproduce the two-dimensional examples in the Appendix, run `Two-Dimensional_Example_1_final.ipynb` and `Two-Dimensional_Example_3_final.ipynb` (and their `_matern_final` Matérn-kernel variants).

 ### Real Data Analysis

-Run [Real Data Examples](https://github.com/ZZZhyEva/Multi-Layer-Kernel-Machine/tree/main/Numerical%20Examples/Real_Data_Examples) after downloading and unzipping the data.
+Run [Real Data Examples](https://github.com/toz015/Multi-Layer-Kernel-Machine/tree/main/Numerical%20Examples/Real_Data_Examples) after downloading and unzipping the data.
 Store the data and codes in the same path and don't change the filenames of them.

-To obtain the results of temperature forecasting data, run `RealData_SML.ipynb`.
+To obtain the results of temperature forecasting data, run `RealData_SML_final.ipynb`.

-To obtain the results of audio feature data, run `RealData_MSD.ipynb` for small-scale data and run `RealData_large_MSD.ipynb` for large-scale data.
+To obtain the results of audio feature data, run `RealData_MSD_final.ipynb`.

-To obtain the results in Appendix, run `RealData_DryBean.ipynb`.

 ### Package Usage
 Our experiments can also be carried out using our Multi-Layer-Kernel-Machine package.
-We provide [an example for dataset MSD](https://github.com/ZZZhyEva/Multi-Layer-Kernel-Machine/blob/main/tests/package%20example%20usage(MSD).ipynb) as a quick start.
+We provide [an example for dataset MSD](https://github.com/toz015/Multi-Layer-Kernel-Machine/blob/main/tests/package%20example%20usage(MSD).ipynb) as a quick start.